taesoosong/taesoosong.github.io/_pages/about.md

   - /about.html
 ---

-## About
 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley.

-My research examines how policy and planning interventions promote or mitigate housing stratification by income and race/ethnicity.
-I analyze how policy and market contexts impact residential mobility, neighborhood access, and homeownership, leveraging big data and computational methods.
-My dissertation builds on this approach but focuses specifically on Asian Americans, a diverse and rapidly growing population often presumed to have overcome structural barriers to housing access.
+I study how policy and planning interventions shape housing access and broader geographic patterns of segregation and opportunity.
+My research advances this field by integrating novel big data sources and computational methods to track residential mobility at a fine spatial scale, offering a more detailed view of neighborhood change.
+It also centers on the increasingly multiracial, multiethnic urban landscapes of the United States, where traditional frameworks of housing inequality and segregation often fall short.
+My dissertation focuses on Asian Americans—a diverse and rapidly growing population frequently presumed to have overcome structural barriers to housing access—to reveal how housing policy contexts continue to shape unequal outcomes.
+These insights aim to inform more equitable planning and housing policies.

 My current affiliations include:
 - Graduate Student Researcher, [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/)